 Antimicrobial Pesticide Registration

 An antimicrobial pesticide is intended to disinfect, sanitize, reduce, or mitigate growth or development of microbiological organisms or protect inanimate objects, industrial processes or systems, surfaces, water, or other chemical substances from contamination, fouling, or deterioration caused by bacteria, viruses, fungi, protozoa, algae, or slime.
-In the intended use it is exempt from, or otherwise not subject to, a tolerance or a food additive regulation.

 Wood preservatives and anti-foulants are classified as antimicrobial pesticides if the products have antimicrobial claims.
 Other wood preservative, anti-foulant, agricultural fungicide, and aquatic herbicide products are either classified as conventionals or biopesticides.
 Learn More>>>